2014 – 2015

 The Learning Assistance and Resource Center (LARC) provides academic support services to help students become independent, active learners who achieve academic success.
 The LARC offers tutoring services in most 100- and 200-level general education courses, such as mathematics, writing, natural sciences, social sciences, foreign languages, and introductory business.
 Tutoring sessions are 50 minutes long and are held by appointment only.
 Interested students register on a first-come, first-served basis and are assigned tutors depending on availability.
 The LARC also offers Supplemental Instruction (SI) in several general education and high-risk courses.
 Additionally, the LARC holds refresher workshops in preparation for the required standardized tests for prospective education majors.The Academic Success Workshop (ASW) demonstrates the application of learning strategies to the course content through seminars that influence learning, such as stress management, test anxiety reduction, assertiveness, concentration, and motivation; workshops are available to student groups upon request.
 The LARC website, www.wcupa.edu/ussss/larc, includes information on available services, a list of courses being tutored, and links to helpful resources.
 Online tutoring through Smarthinking is also available.
 Information regarding Smarthinking can be found on the LARC website.

 The LARC provides opportunities for paid practical experience for undergraduate and graduate students and requires participation in a comprehensive training program for new tutors, including seminars, workshops, online training, individualized projects, and peer observation.
 Opportunities for practicum or internship are available.
 Tutors employed by the LARC acquire the knowledge and experience necessary to meet the requirements for certification by the College Reading and Learning Association.
-The LARC is open Monday - Thursday from 8 a.m. to 8 p.m. and Friday from 8 a.m. to 4 p.m.
-For more information call 610-436-2535, e-mail firstname.lastname@example.org, see the website at www.wcupa.edu/larc, or visit 224 Lawrence Center.
+The LARC is open Monday - Thursday from 8 a.m. to 8 p.m, Friday from 8 a.m. to 4 p.m., and Sunday from 6 p.m. to 9 p.m.
+For more information call 610-436-2535, e-mail email@example.com, see the website at www.wcupa.edu/larc, or visit 224 Lawrence Center.

 The Office of Services for Students with Disabilities (OSSD) offers services for students with physical and learning disabilities.
 The OSSD is designed to assist students in making a successful transition to the University.
 The office takes a proactive stance that encourages students to understand their needs and strengths in order to best advocate for themselves.